MicrosoftDocs/architecture-center/docs/example-scenario/apps/measure-azure-app-sustainability-sci-score-content.md

 ### Components

 - [Emissions Impact Dashboard for Azure](https://www.microsoft.com/sustainability/emissions-impact-dashboard) helps measure your cloud-based emissions and carbon savings potential.
 It tracks direct and indirect greenhouse gas emissions related to cloud usage.
-- [Application Insights](/azure/azure-monitor/app/app-insights-overview) is an extension of [Azure Monitor](https://azure.microsoft.com/products/monitor).
-It provides application performance monitoring (APM).
+- [Application Insights](/azure/azure-monitor/app/app-insights-overview) is an extension of [Azure Monitor](https://azure.microsoft.com/products/monitor) that provides application performance monitoring (APM).
 Application Insights helps you understand how people use your application.
 Use this knowledge to improve application efficiency.
 - [Azure Table Storage](https://azure.microsoft.com/products/storage/tables) is a service that stores non-relational structured data, also known as *structured NoSQL data*.
 It provides a key/attribute store with a schemaless design.
 For many types of applications, access to Table Storage data is fast and cost-effective.
-It typically costs less than traditional SQL for similar volumes of data.
+Table Storage typically costs less than traditional SQL for similar volumes of data.
 - [Azure Logic Apps](https://azure.microsoft.com/products/logic-apps) is a platform where you can create and run automated workflows with little to no code.
 By using the visual designer and selecting from prebuilt operations, build a workflow that integrates and manages proxy sources, data storage, and efficiency calculation systems.
 - [Azure Functions](https://azure.microsoft.com/products/functions) is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
 The cloud infrastructure provides all the up-to-date resources needed to keep your applications running.
 - [Power BI](/power-bi) can turn data into analytics and reports that provide real-time insights.
 Whether your data is cloud-based or on-premises, Azure and Power BI have the integration and connectivity to bring visualizations and analytics to life.

 ### Alternatives

-The Azure services used in this document can be replaced with similar services.
-To perform the calculation with the minimum effect on your infrastructure, use Azure services or tools that are already deployed within your environment to increase density and utilization of existing resources:
+You can replace the Azure services used in this document with similar services.
+To do the calculation with the minimum effect on your infrastructure and to increase density and use of existing resources, use Azure services or tools that are already deployed in your environment:

 - Instead of Power BI dashboards, use [Azure Monitor Workbooks](https://learn.microsoft.com/azure/azure-monitor/visualize/workbooks-overview) or [Azure Managed Grafana](https://azure.microsoft.com/services/managed-grafana) services.
 - For Application Insights, substitute another APM tool, such as [Elasticsearch](https://www.elastic.co) or Open APM.
-- Data tables can be saved by using another system of records, such as [MySQL](https://azure.microsoft.com/products/mysql) or [MariaDB](/azure/mariadb/overview).
+- You can save data tables by using another system of records, such as [MySQL](https://azure.microsoft.com/products/mysql) or [MariaDB](/azure/mariadb/overview).
-- If you have a running Azure Functions or Logic Apps, consider launching the calculation regularly from existing deployments.
+- If you have a running Azure Functions or Logic Apps applications, consider launching the calculation regularly from existing deployments.
-- If the application resources are distributed across multiple resource groups, use tags to correlate cost data and calculate the amount of carbon emitted by the application.
+- If the application resources are distributed across multiple resource groups, use tags to correlate cost data and calculate the amount of carbon that the application emits.

 ## Scenario details